-Essential Media and Entertainment is one of Australia’s leading independent television producers of high quality content for both local and international audiences with offices in Sydney, Los Angeles and Toronto.
-Broadcast partners outside Australia include BBC, National Geographic, PBS, Discovery, Sundance, History Channel, Arte, and RTE Ireland.
+Essential Media and Entertainment is one of Australia’s leading independent producers of high quality screen content for both local and international audiences.
+Headquartered in Sydney, Essential Media also maintains offices in Brisbane, Los Angeles and Toronto.
+Platform partners outside Australia include BBC, National Geographic, PBS, Discovery Networks, Sundance, History Channel, Arte, Netflix and Fox Network.

-Recent successes from its diverse slate include the landmark natural history series Australia: The Time Traveller’s Guide (ABC, UKTV, PBS Nova, Arte), standout lifestyle hit Gourmet Farmer (SBS), and award-winning drama series Rake (ABC, Sundance Europe, Audience Channel USA).
+Recent successes from its diverse slate include popular and award-winning drama series Rake and Jack Irish, the landmark natural history series Australia: The Time Travellers Guide and standout lifestyle hits Gourmet Farmer and Shane Delia’s Spice Journey.

-The Company’s principals - Chris Hilton, Carmel Travers, Sonja Armstrong and Ian Collie - are behind some of the country’s best entertainment from The Colony to Beyond 2000, Gourmet Farmer to Jack Irish.
-All four are highly credentialed producers and industry leaders in Australia.
+The Company’s principals - Chris Hilton, Carmel Travers, Sonja Armstrong and Ian Collie - are behind Australia’s best entertainment from The Colony to Beyond 2000, Gourmet Farmer to Rake.
+All four are highly credentialed producers and industry leaders.

-Essential’s feature film slate is off to an impressive start with the upcoming Disney production of biopic Saving Mr Banks, and Almost French, a romantic comedy adapted from the best-selling memoir.
+Essential’s feature film slate is off to an impressive start with the 2014 release of Disney’s Saving Mr Banks starring Tom Hanks and Emma Thompson.

 Factual Entertainment formats are a growing focus for the company along with partner companies Essential Media USA in Los Angeles and Essential Media Canada in Toronto.
 The Los Angeles and Toronto unscripted companies currently produce series for a variety of platforms including TruTV, HGTV, GSN, Animal Planet and National Geographic and for the Bell and Shaw media groups in Canada.

 In the USA, Essential is represented by Kaplan Stahler for unscripted and by UTA for scripted.